loetek/Roll-Call-FrontEnd-Capstone/README.md

 ### Testing

-Since the purpose of the app is for instructors and students design decsisions were made to keep those users serperated.
-Thus it being a two sided application.
-So on the registration page you will not be able to login as an instructor.
-In roder to test instructor side of application feel free to use the creditionals below.
+Since the purpose of the app is for instructors and students design decisions were made to keep those users separated.
+Thus it is a two-sided application.
+So on the registration page, you will not be able to log in as an instructor.
+In order to test the instructor side of the application feel free to use the credentials below.

 #### Instructor
 Username: moss@me.com